 “My brother?”
 Fenris gave her a suspicious look.
 “Why?”

 “His fate was entwined with your own,” she reminded him.
 “You know where I’m going with this so you may as well play along.”

-"He enlisted as a security agent within days of leaving college," he told her, though he suspected Athene already knew the story.
-"On his first outing, his unit was sent to intercept a ship suspected of delivering weapons to the Maharaja.
-The operation did not go as planned and as the ship's crew fled, Jormungand went berserk and gunned down dozens of innocent bystanders in the resulting chase before being shot dead by his own commanding officer, who in a panic did not know what else to do.
+“He enlisted as a security agent within days of leaving college,” he told her, though he suspected Athene already knew the story.
+“On his first outing, his unit was sent to intercept a ship suspected of delivering weapons to the Maharaja.
+The operation did not go as planned and as the ship’s crew fled, Jormungand went berserk.
+He gunned down dozens of innocent bystanders as he went in pursuit, before being shot dead by his own commanding officer who in a panic did not know what else to do.
 The autopsy on my brother suggested a freak brain aneurysm was somehow to blame.
-We all knew Jormungand had not been right ever since that incident in the airlock."
+We all knew Jormungand had not been right ever since that incident in the airlock.”

 “You have a talent for understatement.”

-"The corporation was dismissive of the whole affair," Fenris said bitterly.
-"Taranis led the Maharaja's campaign to compensate the families who had lost loved ones and to his credit extended that to my parents, who were quite distraught.
-Some say that was the beginning of the rift between Kashyap and Que Qiao."
+“The corporation was dismissive of the whole affair,” Fenris said bitterly.
+“Taranis led the Maharaja’s campaign to compensate the families who had lost loved ones.
+To his credit, he extended that to my parents, who were quite distraught.
+Some say that was the beginning of the rift between Kashyap and Que Qiao.”

 “You’re making this up.
 Different time-lines?
 What rubbish!”

 “As I said, a world without Fenris is one much improved,” she said, taunting him.
 “What about the second vision?
 You had three choices: tell Taranis about the little girl, trust your own instincts and say nothing, or do something really indecisive and let Nurse Jizo take the credit instead.
 You took the one path that encouraged the nurse to leave her post.
 Shall I tell you what happened?”